ric-sar/openssh_on_windows/README.md

 ```

 ## Key-based authentication
-Enstabilish an SSH connection on Windows by typing the command ```ssh``` followed by the Username and the server's IP address:
+Estabilish an SSH connection on Windows by typing the command ```ssh``` followed by the Username and the server's IP address:
 ```
 ssh Username@IP
 ```